 df %>% distinct(subject, .keep_all = TRUE)

-If you want to consider certain columns to determine the duplicate values, you can use `df %>% distinct(col1, col2, .keep_all = TRUE)` to keep all columns but consider only col1 and col2 for duplicates.
+If you want to consider specific columns to determine the duplicate values, you can use `df %>% distinct(col1, col2, .keep_all = TRUE)` to keep all columns but consider only col1 and col2 for duplicates.

 df %>% distinct(col1, col2, .keep_all = TRUE)